 In Delhi NOTA got 42,406 votes: You won’t believe how much CPI(M) polled

-New Delhi, Feb 13: In the just concluded Delhi elections, NOTA stood at the sixth position in terms of number of votes polled and polling percentage.
+New Delhi, Feb 13: In the just concluded Delhi elections, NOTA stood at the sixth position in terms of the number of votes polled and polling percentage.

 NOTA's vote share stood at 0.46 per cent, which was higher than parties such as the CPI, CPI (M), LJP and NCP.